pure-data/externals-howto/README.rst

       return (void *)x;
     }

-Additional signal-inlets are added like other inlets with the routine ``inlet_new``.
-The last two arguments are references to the symbolic selector “signal” in the lookup-table.
+Additional signal inlets are added like other inlets with the routine ``inlet_new``.
+The last two arguments are references to the symbolic selector “signal” in the lookup table.

-Signal-outlets are also created like normal (message-)outlets, by setting the outlet-selector to “signal”.
+Signal outlets are also created like normal (message) outlets, by setting the outlet selector to “signal”.

 The newly created inlets/outlets are “user-allocated” data.
 Pd will keep track of all the resources it automatically creates (like the default inlet), and will eventually free these resources once they are no longer needed.
-However, if we request an “extra” resource (like the additional inlets/outlets in this example; or - more commonly - memory that is allocated via ``malloc`` or similar), we have to make sure ourselves, that these resources are freed when no longer needed.
+However, if we request an “extra” resource (like the additional inlets/outlets in this example; or -- more commonly -- memory that is allocated via ``malloc`` or similar), we have to make sure ourselves, that these resources are freed when no longer needed.
 If we fail to do so, we will invariably create a dreaded *memory leak*.